 Nick leads his (new) subversive electro-acoustic quintet Soft Spot, due to record this year.
 He also co-leads improvising collective Microfiche, who toured Europe in 2019, including a performance at Copenhagen Jazz Festival.
-He has played with notable jazz artists such as Adrian Lim-Klumpes, Jonathan Zwartz, Ben Hauptmann and Freyja Garbett and groups such as Funk Engine and Alaska Orchestra with whom he performed a reimagining of Brian Eno’s ‘Music for Airport’ for Vivid Festival 2018, at the Sydney Opera House.
+He has played with notable jazz artists such as Adrian Lim-Klumpes, Jonathan Zwartz, Ben Hauptmann and Freyja Garbett and groups such Tangents, Funk Engine and new-music group Alaska Orchestra with whom he performed a reimagining of Brian Eno’s ‘Music for Airport’ for Vivid Festival 2018, at the Sydney Opera House.
 Nick has also played and recorded for a range of popular music acts including Kim Churchill, Billy Fox, Kid Mac, Horrow Show, The Maes, Hot Potato Band and Black Bird Hum.

 In 2019 Nick released an ambient electronic E.P entitled ‘In Bloom, In Blend’ – a collection of distinctive mood-driven sound collages built from everyday sounds.
 A second E.P. is due in 2020.
 He has also contributed his unique textures to live improvised performances including with Adrian Lim-Klumpes (Triosk/Tangents) and is due to release a quartet record with Adrian, Nick Meredith and Miles Thomas in 2020.

 As a composer, Nick has written for a variety of styles ranging from art music to brass band music.
 In 2015, under the guidance of the inimitable Sandy Evans, Nick composed an hour suite of music re-imagining the soundtrack from Studio Ghibli’s “Princess Mononoke” for a hybrid classical chamber and jazz octet.
 Excerpts from this suite can be heard on Soundcloud.